Marina Mokhnatkina: PFL season 2022

 Marina faced Kayla Harrison on May 6, 2022 at PFL 3.
 She lost the bout via unanimous decision.

 Marina faced Abigail Montes on July 1, 2022 at PFL 6.
 She won the close bout via split decision.

 Marina faced Tatiane Aguiar on December 3, 2022 at RCC 13, winning the bout via keylock submission in the third round.

 2023 Season

-Marina is set to start off the 2023 season agains tYoko Higashi on April 7, 2023 at PFL 2.
+Marina started off the 2023 season against Yoko Higashi on April 7, 2023 at PFL 2.
+She won the fight via TKO in the second round.

+Marina faced Evelyn Martins on June 16, 2023 at PFL 5.
+She won the fight via unanimous decision.

+In the semi-finals, Mokhnatkina faced Amber Leibrock on August 18, 2023 at PFL 8.
+She won the fight via an armbar submission in the first round.

+In the final, Mokhnatkina faced Larissa Pacheco on November 24, 2023 at PFL 10.
+She lost the fight by unanimous decision.